How can they be prevented and treated naturally using Dien Chan?

 — If the sensation is pleasant, check after a few minutes if the person feels relief.

-* To better understand the yin and yang effects of multireflex tools, consult the comprehensive guide: tools.dienchan.pro/en/yin-yang-effects
+Don’t waste time noting the pain!
+Focus solely on improvement. * To better understand the yin and yang effects of multireflex tools, consult the comprehensive guide: tools.dienchan.pro/en/yin-yang-effects

 It’s unnecessary to state that if the pain is in the “hot” phase, we will choose a yin-effect tool.
 However, it’s still good to specify that only yin multireflex tools allow you to intervene without heating while boosting blood and lymphatic microcirculation.